pingcap/docs-cn/best-practices/pd-scheduling-best-practices.md

 The **Grafana PD/Statistics - hotspot** page shows the metrics about hot regions, among which:

-- Hot write region’s leader/peer distribution: the leader/peer distribution in hot write regions
+- Hot write region's leader/peer distribution: the leader/peer distribution in hot write regions
-- Hot read region’s leader distribution: the leader distribution in hot read regions
+- Hot read region's leader distribution: the leader distribution in hot read regions

 You can also query the status of hot regions using pd-ctl with the following commands: